davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => NoMethodError (undefined method `method_undefined' for #<AnotherSimpleClass:0x00007fe3be15db60>)
 {% endhighlight %}

-Ok, so we know how Ruby call methods and what happens when it cannot find them.
+Okay, we know how Ruby calls methods and what happens when it cannot find them.
 But what does it mean to loo for an implementation for `:method_missing`?

 ## Method Missing

-In Ruby, there is no such thing as a compiler to enforce method calls.
+There is no such thing as a compiler to enforce method calls in Ruby.
 Crazy, right?
 Even crazier is the fact that Ruby allows you to call methods that don't exist!
 Let me give you one example of how useful this can be.
 I will create a data set called `data`:

 {% highlight ruby linenos %}
 data = []